 Our Engineering and Operations Management Development Program consists of three eight-month assignments with experiences in manufacturing, engineering, and supply chain.

 The EOM associate will have line and project responsibilities within their assignments.
 The associate will receive a multi-faceted training curriculum including leadership, project management, and technical disciplines.
 Coaching and mentoring is provided throughout the assignments.

-The BMW Scholars Program is a partnership with three upstate technical colleges, Greenville Technical College, Spartanburg Community College, and Tri County Technical College.
+The BMW Scholars Program is a partnership with four technical colleges, Greenville Technical College, Spartanburg Community College, Tri County Technical College, and Piedmont Technical College.
 The program allows students who are in manufacturing-related degrees to attend class full-time and earn a degree while working part-time hours at BMW Manufacturing.

 BMW provides tuition assistance each semester, while the student is enrolled full-time and actively participating in the Scholars Program.